mraflya1204/CertainGachaPS/README.md

 - Replace existing
 ```

-SRTools is dead, you kinda need to figure out yourself with hardcoding.
+In case SRTools is dead, you kinda need to figure out yourself with hardcoding.

 If you need info on MoC/AS/PF IDs, use hakush.in's API.

 Example: https://api.hakush.in/hsr/data/en/maze/1018.json